 If you’ve ever asked yourself “How do avalanche airbags work, exactly?” then you have come to the right place.

-This article explains the basics and then some.
+This article explains the basics of what an airbag pack is and how they work.
 There are pros and cons to the different designs, and this will give you a good idea of which might be right for you.
 There are now quite a few options out there (Backcountry Access alone has more models than you can shake a pole at).
-Black Diamond, Arc’teryx, Mammut and others have airbag packs as well.
+Black Diamond, Arc’teryx, Mammut, Arva and others have airbag packs as well.

 Knowing how each of them designed is key to getting the right airbag pack for your needs.
 Check out our article on the Best Avalanche Airbag Packs currently available to see what’s on the market.

-This makes you a much larger object that will (likely) stay on top of the avalanche instead of getting sucked down into it.
+The balloon effectively makes you a much larger object that will be more likely to stay on top of the avalanche instead of getting sucked down into it.
 This is sometimes referred to as the ‘brazil nut effect’ – when you shake a can of nuts, the large brazil nuts will end up on top.
 Smaller objects get sucked down into small gaps between nuts.

 An airbag pack is a backpack that has an airbag system integrated into it.
 You carry all of your regular touring gear as you normally do, but have the additional feature of an airbag in your pack.